Graduation and Transcripts

-Historic Graduands wishing to graduate in absence should complete the Historic Graduand - In Absentia application Form and return to the College Office.
+Historic Graduands wishing to graduate in absence should complete the Historic Graduand - In Absentia application form and return it to the College Academic Office.
 Degrees will be conferred in absence at the first available degree ceremony and degree certificates mailed shortly after the ceremony.

 The Oxford Master of Arts